kosarev/z80/README.md

-In this example we derive our custom emulator class, `my_emulator`, from a [mix-in](https://en.wikipedia.org/wiki/Mixin) that implements the logic and default interfaces necessary to emulate the Z80 processor.
+In this example we derive our custom emulator class, `my_emulator`, from a [mix-in](https://en.wikipedia.org/wiki/Mixin) that implements the logic and default interfaces necessary to emulate the Zilog Z80 processor.
 As you may guess, replacing `z80_cpu` with `i8080_cpu` would give us a similar Intel 8080 emulator.